sanhaus/control-panel.en/help/instances-settings/using/gpg-keys-management.md

     * **key type**: RSA
     * **key length**: 1024 - 4096 bits
     * **real name** and **email address**: Allows to track who created the key pair.
 Enter a name and email address linked to your organization or department.
-    * **comment**: adding a label to the comment field allows you to identify the key easily in Control Panel keys list.
+    * **comment**: adding a label to the comment field will help you easily identify the key to use to encrypt your data.
     * **expiration**: Date or "0" for no expiration date.
     * **passphrase**

     ![](assets/do-not-localize/gpg_command.png)

-1. Once confirmed, the script will generate a key that you can export into a file, or paste directly into the Control Panel.
+1. Once confirmed, the script will generate a key with its associated fingerprint, that you can export into a file, or paste directly into the Control Panel.
 To export the file, run this command followed by the fingerprint of the key that you generated.

     `gpg -a --export <fingerprint>`